-- If the value of exports using the e-commerce platform is more than Rs.25000 per consignment, then MEIS reward will be limited to FOB value of Rs.25000 only.
+- If the value of exports using the e-commerce platform is more than Rs.25000 per consignment, then the MEIS reward will be limited to only a FOB value of Rs.25000.

-- Goods/Products can be exported in manual mode through Foreign Post Offices at New Delhi, Chennai and Mumbai.
+- Goods/Products can be exported manually through Foreign Post Offices in New Delhi, Chennai, and Mumbai.

-Note: The Customized Fashion Garments are garments that are made on a specific request or order of the customer and accordingly tailored or manufactured.
+Note: Customized Fashion Garments are garments made on a specific request or order of the customer and tailored or manufactured accordingly.

 Ineligible Exports Categories under MEIS

-The following exports categories or sectors will not be eligible for Duty Credit Scrip entitlement under MEIS according to Foreign Trade Policy.
+According to Foreign Trade Policy, the following export categories or sectors will not be eligible for Duty Credit Scrip entitlement under MEIS.

-- Export Oriented Units (EOUs) or Electronics Hardware Technology Park (EHTP) Scheme or BTPs or STPs who are availing direct tax benefits or exemption
+- Export Oriented Units (EOUs) or Electronics Hardware Technology Park (EHTP) Schemes or BTPs or STPs who are availing direct tax benefits or exemption

 - Supplies made from Domestic Tariff Area (DTA) units to Special Economic Zone (SEZ) units

-- Exports through trans-shipment – Exports that are originating in the third country but transshipped via India
+- Exports through trans-shipment – Exports that originate in a third country but transshipped via India

 - SEZ/EHTP/EOU/BPT/FTWZ products exported through the Domestic Tariff Area (DTA) units